Doctor examining brain scans

 Learn more about advanced brain imaging at Neurotherapeutix

-At Neurotherapeutix, we use functional MRI–based computational brain mapping to guide individualized, non-invasive TMS therapy for psychiatric and neurological conditions.
+At Neurotherapeutix, we use functional imaging to guide personalized, non-invasive medical services for a full range of mental health and neurological conditions.

-If you are preparing for imaging or want to learn how fMRI supports precision-guided treatment, you can request an appointment to speak with our team.
+If you’re ready to learn more, you can request an appointment to speak with our team.

 What is the main difference between MRI and fMRI?

-MRI shows the physical structure of the brain, while fMRI shows how the brain is functioning.
-MRI focuses on anatomy, whereas fMRI measures brain activity and connectivity using changes in blood oxygen levels.
+MRI shows the structure of the brain, while fMRI shows how the brain functions.
+MRI focuses on anatomy, whereas fMRI measures activity and connectivity.

 What does an fMRI scan measure?

-An fMRI scan measures changes in blood oxygenation associated with neural activity.
-These changes provide information about which areas of the brain are active and how different regions communicate with one another.
+An fMRI scan measures changes in blood oxygen levels associated with neural activity.
+These changes provide insight into which brain areas are active and how different regions interact.

 Why is fMRI important for TMS therapy?

-TMS therapy relies on accurate identification of the brain circuits involved in symptoms. fMRI provides detailed information about brain function and connectivity, helping clinicians personalize stimulation targets rather than relying on standardized anatomical locations.
+TMS therapy depends on accurate targeting of brain circuits. fMRI provides detailed information about brain activity and connectivity, allowing clinicians to personalize treatment rather than relying on generalized targeting.

 Would You Like to See a Specialist?